Tel. +44 (0)113 343 3643 Twitter @LeedsUniHajjRes

-Dr McLoughlin completed a BA (I) in Theology and Religious Studies, together with a MA in Middle Eastern Studies (Islamic Studies) and a PhD in Social Anthropology, all at the University of Manchester, during the 1990s.
-He was appointed as a lecturer at Leeds in 2000 and was Head of Theology and Religious Studies, 2009-12.
+I completed a BA (I) in Theology and Religious Studies, together with a MA in Middle Eastern Studies and a PhD in Social Anthropology, all at the University of Manchester, during the 1990s.

-Dr McLoughlin's research interests focus on using fieldwork, in-depth interviews and documentary analysis to better understand the dynamics of Islam and Muslim culture, politics and society in contexts of contemporary migration, diaspora and transnationalism.
-He has worked mainly with South Asian heritage Muslim communities in Britain and especially British Pakistanis and Kashmiris in the North of England.
+My research uses fieldwork, in-depth interviews and documentary analysis to explore the dynamics of Islam and Muslim cultures in contexts of contemporary migration, diaspora and transnationalism.
+I have worked mainly with South Asian heritage Muslim communities in Britain and especially British Pakistanis and Kashmiris in the North of England.

 AHRC, British Museum & British Academy (2011-15) The Hajj & British Muslims: the Anthropology & Sociology of Islam in the UK